About The Bays Growth Centre

 The Bays Growth Centre is divided into two areas separated by the Anzac Bridge: Blackwattle Bay and Bays West.

-The Bays East area includes Blackwattle Bay, Sydney Fish Market and the land along Bank Street in Pyrmont.
+The Blackwattle Bay project area includes Blackwattle Bay, Sydney Fish Market and the land along Bank Street in Pyrmont.

-Following broad consultation on masterplan principles in 2017, the masterplan to guide renewal of the area is being prepared.
+Following broad consultation on the draft masterplan principles in 2017, the masterplan to guide renewal of the area is being prepared.